AdobeDocs/analytics-platform.pt-BR/help/analysis-workspace/export/export-cloud.md

 * Uma lista de todos os arquivos que foram entregues

-* O tamanho de cada arquivo

-* O carimbo de data e hora de cada arquivo
+* A soma de verificação MD5 de cada arquivo

 <!-- add in  what the file name, structure, and file format will be -->